 When I moved to Mayo to live on my traditional territory, I envisioned reconnecting with my community, Elders, land, and language.

 Happily, I’ve been able to do all of that through The Yukon Soaps Company - from using local plants in my formulations, employing community, sharing Indigenous beadwork and plant knowledge, and sprinkling in Northern Tutchone language wherever I can.

-It was when I came home to find local children had left baskets full of wild rose petals for my soaps that I knew I had made the right choice.
+When beginning my soap making journey, it was when I came home to find local children had left baskets full of wild rose petals for my soaps that I knew I had made the right choice.

 I chose to open my heart and mind and contribute my skills and experiences to do the heart work and the hard work.
 Promoting community wellness and supporting people along their journey through cultural programs, small business mentorships, as well as advocating for clear rivers and other important acts of resilience, The Yukon Soap Company reflects our Dan Ke values and Indigenous ways of knowing.
 I have created a life and a business that brings joy, is regenerative and supportive.